stacks-network/stacks/README.md

 You can see some applications built using Stacks [here](https://www.stacks.co/explore/discover-apps).

-Stacks asset (STX) is used for mining incentives (block subsidy for miners) of the Stacks layer.
+Stacks asset (STX) is used for mining incentives (block subsidy for miners) of the Stacks layer and for incentives for sBTC peg-out signing.
 These miners secure the global ledger of the Stacks layer.
 This data cannot be stored at the Bitcoin main chain and needs to be stored outside Bitcoin.
 STX is also used as gas for smart contract execution.
 STX is a unique crypto asset that can be locked by STX holders to earn Bitcoin rewards from the protocol.
 More details on earning Bitcoin rewards are at [stacking.club](https://stacking.club).

 STX was distributed to the general public through the first-ever SEC qualified token offering in US history.
 The project decentralized before the mainnet launch in Jan 2021.
 There are [30+ independent companies](https://twitter.com/zrixes/status/1433248424271355905?s=20) that work in the ecosystem.